openproblems-bio/openproblems/openproblems/tasks/_cell_cell_communication/README.md

 More subtasks may be defined that infer communication events on any of the `source` cell type, the `target` cell type, the `ligand` molecule, and the receptor.
-More aspects of the communication may also be added in future.
+More aspects of the communication may also be added in the future.

 ## The metrics